syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

     Foreground = new SolidColorBrush((Color)ColorConverter.ConvertFromString("#FFFFFF")),
     RecurrenceId = 1
 };
-// Adding exception occurence appointment to AppointmentCollection. appointmentCollection.Add(exceptionAppointment);
+// Adding an exception occurence appointment to the AppointmentCollection. appointmentCollection.Add(exceptionAppointment);
-//Setting AppointmentCollection as ItemSource of SfScheduler.
+//Setting the AppointmentCollection as a ItemSource of SfScheduler.
 Schedule.ItemsSource = appointmentCollection;
 {% endhighlight %}
 {% endtabs %}

-N>• `RecurrenceId` of exception appointment and the `Id` of its pattern appointment should have same value.
+N>• The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
-• Exception recurrence appointment does not have `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
+• The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
 • `Id` should be a recurrence pattern appointment object.
 • The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
 • The recurrenceExceptionDates should be in a Universal Time Coordinates (UTC) time zone.